GLOBAL BEST PRACTICE

 Founder and Principal of Oxford Strategy

-Philip gained a Distinction from Saïd Business School at Oxford University for his work on the strategic challenges facing the automotive industry, alongside his Diploma in Strategy and Innovation.
-He also holds an MA in Economics from Cambridge University and is a Chartered Accountant.
+Philip gained a Distinction from Saïd Business School at Oxford University for his work on the strategic challenges facing the automotive industry, alongside the Saïd Prize in his (masters-level) Diploma in Strategy and Innovation.
+He holds an MA in Economics from Cambridge University and is a Chartered Accountant.

 European Fund Manager of the Year